 Demand Period means the period over which Active Energy, Reactive Energy or Apparent Energy are integrated to produce Demand Values.
 For Settlement purposes, each Demand Period shall be of 30 minutes duration, one of which shall finish at 24:00 hours.

-Demand Values means, expressed in MW, Mvar or MVA, twice the value of MWh, Mvarh or MVAh recorded during any Demand Period2.
+Demand Values means, expressed in MW, Mvar or MVA, twice the value of MWh, Mvarh or MVAh recorded during any Demand Period.
 The Demand Values are half hour demands and these are identified by the time of the end of the Demand Period.

 "electricity" means Active Energy and Reactive Energy.